Elfsong/ICLR_response/Reviewer_4.md

 | GPT 2 + Self-Debias   | 81.49 | 89.29 |   89.57 |   73.58 |
 | GPT2 + DICE           | 82.66 | 90.04 |   88.02 |   73.77 |

+**Q2:** for the intuition part of the paper, why does removing the word 'Ethiopian' then the bias is reduced? how is the bias defined here?

+**Q3:**  When using the BERT as encoder, do you use the [cls] vector as the latent space point?

+We added an MLP layer on the top of BERT [cls].
+We also explored the pooling of the sequence representation, the performance was similar.

 [1] Kaneko, Masahiro, and Danushka Bollegala.
 "Unmasking the mask–evaluating social biases in masked language models." _Proceedings of the AAAI Conference on Artificial Intelligence_.
 Vol. 36.
 No. 11.
 2022.